Shachindra/SmartCam/README.md

     root@myedison.local's password:
     root@myedison:~#

 Replace `myedison` with the name of your Edison.
 When prompted for your password, use the password you created when configuring Edison.
+Same can be done in case of Ubilinux OS.

 ### Setting up hardware